PurdueElectricRacing/BMS_Slave/README.md

 ### _**task_bms_main()**_

-`task_bms_main`, as the name implies, is the main funcitoning task of the slave module.
+`task_bms_main`, as the name implies, is the main functioning task of the slave module.
 It is a [`finite state machine`](https://brilliant.org/wiki/finite-state-machines/) that determines the operating characteristics of the slave module.
 The states of slave are `low power`, `init`, `normal operation`, `error`, and `shutdown`.
-When the master module sends a `CAN` message commanding the slave module to enter low power mode, the lights of the board are disabled and processing effectively stops.
-In order for the slave to wake again, it must be woken via an interrupt of some form.
-Essentially, low power mode just waits for an interrupt and does nothing special.
-The initializatin state is used to verify a valid connection to the master module.
-Also, prior to entering the normal operation state, the debug lights are set to verify the current state of the board.
-Following init comes normal operation.
-This is the typical state for the slave module.
-While the task does nothing special inside it, the threads `FreeRTOS` runs sends required information over `CAN`.
-In the future, this state will be populated with required parameter calculations as well as `CAN broadcast` rather than simply sending messages all the time.
-The error mode is quite self explanatory.
-This mode is used to send a special `CAN` message with included information about faults in the battery module.
-The debug lights are also used to display the faulted state.
+The main loop of the main funciton is as follows:

+1. If the master module sends a `CAN` message commanding the slave to enter low power mode, the state is switched to low power mode, stopping major processing.
+2. The slave is then woken at some point via in interrupt and enters the init state.
+3. The init state sets debug lights and sets the default values for the slave module.
+4. Following init is normal operation where the slave module gathers cell data and sends faults when required.
+This is the typical state for the slave module to be in.
+5. If a set bound is exceeded, or if something disconnects, the slave will enter the error state which broadcasts all errors to the main module.
+6. The shutdown state enters the low power sleep state.

 In its current implementation, this is all the main task does as most of the vital processes slave runs are activated by `osKernalStart()` rather than the state machine itself.
 Therefore, the main task serves to put the slave module into the sleep state at the appropriate time, as well as broadcast faults gathered by the rest of the module.